rahulgadre/old-site/about/index.md

 ---
 layout: page
-title: About me
+title: About Me
 tags: [about, Jekyll, theme, moon]
 date: 2018-01-10
 comments: false
 ---

 I am a Senior Systems Engineer and currently work at Avaya.
 I am part of the ACP 100 and 4200 product design and development R&D team.
 I have been actively involved in designing, testing, and deployment of Avaya’s ACP products.
 Prior to my new role, I used to manage Avaya’s Highlands Ranch data center.
 My expertise include data center administration, DevOps and automation, and cloud computing.
-I enjoy working on cloud computing and Automation.
+I enjoy working on DevOps, cloud computing and Automation.
 I also recently earned my first AWS certification.

 Prior to joining Avaya, I worked as a Network Engineering Intern at NRG Energy and Finger Lakes Technologies Group.
 My internship experiences helped me gain skills about customer support, network administration, hardware deployment, and system administration.